 Jam Jar Accounts

 Jam Jar accounts are designed to help you separate your money into different types of spending.
 Usually this means your money comes into one account that is set up to cover your essential household bills.
 The money left over is placed in to another account which you can access via a cashpoint card or direct debit card.
-This means you don’t accidentally spend the money meant for your rent or other household bills.
-Not all banks offer jam jar accounts but your local credit union may do jam jar accounts if your own bank does not.
+This means you don’t accidently spend the money meant for your rent or other household bills.
+Not all banks offer jam jar accounts but your local credit union may do jam jar accounts if your own bank doesn’t.

 If you use online banking most bank accounts come with online banking tools to help you manage your money.
 These tools can help you organise your spending into different categories, plan saving and see how you spend your money.
 Ask your bank for more information about their budgeting tools.

 If you have had lots of debts in the past you may have found it difficult to open a current account because of information on your credit file.
 You should still be able open a basic bank account because this does not involve a credit check.
 Most banks offer basic bank accounts where you can pay money in, pay bills and take money out but usually there is no overdraft facility.

 You can find out more information on how to choose a basic bank account and what is available on the Money Advice Service website.